wakeuplabs-io/opid-method-spec/did-opid-method.md

 Contract address for resolving the did (mumbai network): `0x134B1BE34911E39A8397ec6289782989729807a4`

-`PolygonID did driver` accepts DID in URI format.
+`OptimismId did driver` accepts DID in URI format.
 Currently, we support three URI formats:

-1. `did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`
+1. `did:opid:optimism:sepolia:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`
-2. `did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?state=<hex_of_state>`
+2. `did:opid:optimism:sepolia:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?state=<hex_of_state>`
-3. `did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?gist=<hex_of_gist_state>`
+3. `did:opid:optimism:sepolia:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8?gist=<hex_of_gist_state>`
 Each of these formats has a different `read` algorithm.
 But they all have a certain common logic of presentation.
 4. Common steps for all formats of DID.<br/>
-1.1 Get a method from DID (`polygonid|iden3`).<br/>
+1.1 Get a method from DID (`opid|iden3`).<br/>
-1.2 Get a blockchain name from DID (`polygon|eth`).<br/>
+1.2 Get a blockchain name from DID (`optimism|eth`).<br/>
 1.2 Get chain ID from DID.
-For `polygon` chain we support `main|mumbai` networks for `eth` chain `main|goerly` networks).<br/>
+For `optimism` chain we support `main|sepolia` networks for `eth` chain `main|goerly` networks).<br/>
 1.3 Verify data that was encoded on the identification (`2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`) matches on parsed DID info.<br/>
 1.4 Find resolver by pair of chain name and blockchain id.<br/>
 5. Step 5:<br/>
-5.1 `Read` operation for the simple format of DID (`did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`).
+5.1 `Read` operation for the simple format of DID (`did:opid:optimism:sepolia:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8`).
 This format means that the resolver should read the latest information about ID and GIST from the contract.
 If ID is the genesis one or doesn't exist on the contract, resolver will return only GIST info.<br/>
     5.1.1 Call `getGISTRoot` from the contract to get the latest GIST state.<br/>
     5.1.2 Call `getGISTRootInfo` with GIST from the step above to get the latest information about GIST.<br/>
     5.1.3 Call `getStateInfoById` with the user ID to get the latest information about the user’s state.
 If it does not exist return an empty object<br/>
     ```json
     "info": {
-        "id": "did:polygonid:polygon:mumbai:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8",
+        "id": "did:opid:optimism:sepolia:2qHaobUk3dBVCkox8HtJezfWLDnGrBPufieEJ5A5o8",
         "state": "0a4f612419d84ca6ddaa377ec3f2411aba4bc6a3caac6996bc726790a0693424",
         "replacedByState": "0000000000000000000000000000000000000000000000000000000000000000",
         "createdAtTimestamp": "1677692829",